arttay/rssBackbone/README.md

 You do not need to add a file extension to the end (you can if you want to though);
 All responsive scss must go in `responsive.scss`
-The scss contains theme files (slate, spring), components and namespaces.
+The scss file contains theme files (slate, spring), components and namespaces.
 Theme files are for the various skins that clients can choose from.
 Each theme directory contains 3 files: _bootswatch, _variables, bootstrap and sometimes _test-vars.scss

 1. Bootswatch contains all something…I don’t know